You Probably Don’t Know Enough about Ovarian Cancer

 Lack of information about the disease can—and does—lead to later detection rates, which can lead to death.
 And it’s not just on the patients; answers from the women who took the survey suggested that ignorance about ovarian cancer in medical professionals is also prevalent.

 More than two-thirds of the women who were diagnosed with ovarian cancer had never heard of that type of cancer before diagnosis.
 That in and of itself is a huge issue, and one the World Ovarian Cancer Coalition, who conducted the study, intends to address.
-Next year, they’re launching the first-ever Global Ovarian Cancer Charter, to “help drive the changes we need to fullfil our collective mission of ensuring the best possible chance of survival,” as well as improve the quality of life for those diagnosed with the disease.
+Next year, they’re launching the first-ever Global Ovarian Cancer Charter, to “help drive the changes we need to fulfill our collective mission of ensuring the best possible chance of survival,” as well as improve the quality of life for those diagnosed with the disease.

 If you’re reading this horrified, ready to dash to the nearest OB/GYN, pause.
 Keep in mind that nine out of 10 women who were found to have ovarian cancer reported multiple symptoms before diagnosis, regardless of the stage or type of ovarian cancer they had.
 Symptoms can include nausea, indigestion, and bloating; a decrease in appetite; pressure in the pelvis or lower back; constipation or changes in bowel movements; changes in menstruation; needing to pee more frequently; tiredness or low energy; and increased abdominal girth, according to Cancer Treatment Centers of America.